hafizsyahab/least-connection-loadbalancing/README.md

 ## 🎯 About This Repository

-This repository contains an interactive learning scenario based on a **published research** about *'Analysis load Balancing in Cloud Computing Using The Least Connection Method'*.
+This repository contains an interactive learning scenario based on a **published research** about *'Analysis of Load Balancing in Cloud Computing Using the Least Connection Method'*.

 ---